Most people don’t announce their interest. They give quietly through a one-time gift, a QR code scan, or by filling out a form on a Tuesday afternoon.

 You meet someone at an event, and a few weeks later, they donate.
 Months after that, they show up to volunteer.

 But in your system, those touchpoints aren’t connected.
 The same person shows up three different ways, and the context gets lost.
-A loyal donor gets a generic message.
-A volunteer never hears back.
-Momentum stalls, not because people aren’t interested, but because no one follows up in the right way.
+A loyal donor gets a generic message, or a volunteer never hears back.
+Momentum stalls because no one follows up at the moment of interest.

-Messy records and missing details slow your team down while trust in the system fades.
-The goal isn’t perfect data.
-It’s giving your team what they need to recognize someone and respond in ways that matter.
+Messy records and missing details slow your team down while lowering their trust in the system.
+But set aside the goal of perfect data and focus on building what your team needs to recognize someone and respond in ways that deepen connections and commitment.

 Step 2: Follow Up While the Signal’s Still Fresh